causalMedAnalysis/cmedR/README.md

 ## `medsim`: mediation analysis using a simulation approach

 The `medsim` function estimates natural direct and indirect effects, interventional direct and indirect effects, controlled direct effects, and path-specific effects using a simulation approach.
-It supports a wide variety of models (including the entire family of GLMs, multinomial logit, and ordered logistic), and includes optional support for bootstrapping with parallel processing.
+It supports a wide variety of models (including the entire family of GLMs, multinomial logit, and ordered logit), and includes optional support for bootstrapping with parallel processing.

 ### Function